Arnold O. Benz: Research and achievements

-Benz is well known for his observations and interpretation of the solar radio emission (ultra high frequency) and particle acceleration in solar and stellar flares with more than four hundred scholarly publications.
+Benz is well known for his observations and interpretation of the solar radio emission (ultra high frequency) and particle acceleration in solar and stellar flares with more than fife hundred scholarly publications.
 The Güdel-Benz relation between radio and X-ray emission of flares was named after him.
 Together with his student Säm Krucker Benz first detected heating events in the solar atmosphere that are now considered the most promising explanation for the high temperature of the corona.
-More recently, Benz studied star formation using molecular line observations by the Herschel Space Observatory.
+More recently, Benz studied star formation using molecular line observations by the Herschel Space Observatory (ESA).
+He derived the intensity of the ionizing radiation in active star forming regions from the abundances of CH+, OH+, H2O+, C+, H3O+, and SH+.

 Benz presided several scientific committees, such as the Swiss Society for Astrophysics and Astronomy (1999–2002) and Division II (Sun and Heliosphere) of the International Astronomical Union (2000–2003).
 Markus Aschwanden (Lockheed Martin), Marina Battaglia (FHNW), Simon Bruderer (MPI Garching), André Csillaghy (FHNW), Manuel Güdel (Wien), Heinz Isliker (Tessaloniki), Säm Krucker (FHNW and UC Berkeley), Pascal Saint-Hilaire (UC Berkeley), and Susanne Wampfler (Bern) are among his former graduate students.

+To the public at large, Benz is known for his numerous presentations on astronomy at the popular level, most prominently on Swiss television and radio since 1979.

+Benz takes part in the interdisciplinary dialog between natural sciences and religion.
+He emphasizes the new perspectives that today's astrophysical findings open up for the concept of divine creation.
+However, he highlights that this belief is based on participating perceptions and religious experiences in human life.
+They are subjective and fundamentally different from scientific observations.
+Nevertheless, they constitute a substantial part of what we call reality.

+Scientific knowledge and belief in creation meet in wonder.
+Benz describes such encounters in poetic form (Astronomical Psalms).

-To the public at large, Benz is known for his numerous presentations on astronomy at the popular level, most prominently on Swiss television and radio since 1979, as well as for his several books on the interdisciplinary dialog between natural sciences and religion.
-He emphasizes the new perspectives that today's astrophysical findings open up for the concept of divine creation and highlights that this belief is based on participating perceptions and religious experiences that are fundamentally different from scientific observations.
-He received an honorary doctorate from the Faculty of Theology of the University of Zurich for his merits.The University of the South (Sewanee, TN, USA) awarded him 2017 an honorary doctor's degree in Science "for his distinguished contributions to astronomical inquiry and for his illuminating, interdisciplinary reflections".
+He received an honorary doctorate from the Faculty of Theology of the University of Zurich for his merits.
+The University of the South (Sewanee, TN, USA) awarded him 2017 an honorary doctor's degree in Science "for his distinguished contributions to astronomical inquiry and for his illuminating, interdisciplinary reflections".